Aberdeenshire Council Archaeology Service War Memorials Recording Project

 As well as making a photographic record of each memorial, short condition reports have been produced which serve to highlight the increasing problem of the deterioration of our commemorative memorials.

-Each memorial recorded has its own entry in the Sites & Monuments Record, which is publicly accessible online.
+Each memorial recorded has its own entry in the Historic Environment Records, which is publicly accessible online.
 Here you can find information on the design, location, and artist’s name, where known, along with information on the condition.
 Digital images accompany many of the entries, and where a transcript has been made this is also noted.
 Full transcripts of war memorials across the three Council areas are available on request from the Archaeology Service.

 The war memorials range from small wall mounted plaques to large monumental structures; many are of exceptionally high quality, and some may even be unique in their design, such as the examples detailed below.